zexerv/UR5e_ros2/README.md

 ```
 #### Installation of  cartesian controllers (cartesian_controller_simulation, cartesian_controller_simulation_ur5e and cartesian_controller_tests excluded)

-If you are not interested in having the cartesian controllers installed you can try to move the robot directly with MoveIt!, which will exploit the standard `scaled_joint_trajectory_controller` (which, for now, since the repo is under developement and only Taffi is able to understand her mess, I suggest is a good option to go with)
+If you are not interested in having the cartesian controllers installed you can try to move the robot directly with MoveIt!, which will exploit the standard `scaled_joint_trajectory_controller` (which, for now, since the repo is under developement and only Taffi is able to understand her mess, I suggest is a good option to go with if you do not need thos controllers)
 ```
 colcon build --packages-select cartesian_compliance_controller cartesian_controller_base cartesian_controller_handles cartesian_controller_utilities cartesian_force_controller cartesian_motion_controller --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```
 #### Installation of cartesian_controller_simulation and cartesian_controller_simulation_ur5e
 ```
-colcon build --cmake-args "-DMUJOCO_DIR=/UR5e_ros2_iros/mujoco-3.0.0" --packages-select cartesian_controller_simulation cartesian_controller_simulation_ur5e cartesian_controller_tests --cmake-clean-first
+colcon build --cmake-args "-DMUJOCO_DIR=/../UR5e_ros2_iron/mujoco-3.0.0" --packages-select cartesian_controller_simulation cartesian_controller_simulation_ur5e cartesian_controller_tests --cmake-clean-first
 ```

 #### Source terminal
 After the succesful build of ros2 packages, to be able to use them,  for every new terminal you open you have to run:

 ```
-cd /UR5e_ros2_iros/ros2_real
+cd /../UR5e_ros2_iros/ros2_real
 source /opt/ros/iron/setup.bash
 source install/setup.bash
 ```